hotmeteor/spectator/UPGRADE.md

   now prioritize the validation of the actual http code over the validation of the specification.
 - The validation is stricter than before.
 Tests that were passing before might now fail.
 You may need to update your tests or your openapi specifications.
+- A non-empty response body will be now considered invalid against a specification not defining a response content.
 - Internal modifications were made.
 If you extend Spectator, you may need to update your code.